gnir-work/nmap-master-slave/README.md

 The slaves and master assume that there is a mysql server running in which they will save the scan results.
 The configurations of db are in `consts.py` (user, password, server host, etc..)

+## Setting up the mysql server
+__For a detailed guide go to__: https://www.copahost.com/blog/grant-mysql-remote-access/

+####quick run through:

+Step for setting up mysql server:
+* First you need to edit the configuration file and replace the line `bind-address  = 127.0.0.1` to `bind-address   = 0.0.0.0`
+    * on debian 9 the file is located at: /etc/mysql/mysql.conf.d/mysqld.cnf
+    * on centos7.x by default the file is located at: /etc/my.cnf
+    * _note_: on centos7.x you can run the command in order to find the conf file: `/usr/libexec/mysqld --help --verbose` which will output a lot of text, look for the line: `Default options are read from the following files in the given order:`
+* Restart the mysql server:
+    * On debian 9 and centos7.x:
+        * `systemctl stop mysql`
+        * `systemctl start mysql`
+* Setup a user for remote connection:
+    * connect to the mysql server by running `mysql -u root -p`, afterwards you will be prompted for the root password you chose on setup.
+    * Run the following command (This will create a user with root privileges):
+    ```mysql
+    GRANT ALL PRIVILEGES ON *.* TO '[user-name]'@'%'
+    IDENTIFIED BY '[new-password]';
+    FLUSH PRIVILEGES;
+    ```

 ## Running the slaves
 When running the slaves you will be asked to pass the port on which the slaves will listen.